 The ability of a public limited company to trade shares on the public market has several advantages.
 It allows a company to raise large amounts of capital to fund growth or pay off debts.

 Shareholders can easily buy more shares or dispose of their shares by selling them.
 Public limited companies can also acquire other businesses by offering them shares.
-Being listed on the stock exchange enhances a company’s visibility, boosting its reputation and credibility.
+Listing on a stock exchange enhances a company’s visibility, boosting its reputation and credibility.

 Disadvantages of a Public Limited Company